marcin0115/PORTFOLIO/README.md

 * 'Projects' contain four exemplary aplications running on JS, jQ and/or React.
 * In 'Contact' we have icon-link to my GitHub with more projects.
 I also included an exemplary contact form that appears as a pop-up and a short CV.

-In the project I used the jQuery library many times, in order to show my skills in this technology.
+In the project I used the jQuery library many times in order to show my skills in this technology.

 ## Technologies